Board of Airline Representatives says clock ticking for Auckland Airport on pricing response

 He conceded the commission had no power to compel the airport to lower its charges as in the current regime it could charge as it saw fit.

-Barnz has 29 member airlines and submitted to the commission that the airlines flying into New Zealand would be overcharged by more than $50 million before tax.
+Barnz has 29 member airlines and submitted to the commission that the airlines flying into New Zealand would be overcharged by more than $50m before tax.

 Already airlines have been paying out at the higher rates challenged by the commission since they started in 2017 prior to the review.